Don’t you just love this time of year?

 It’s tempting to feel like you should be making sweeping changes to keep up with the competition and keep momentum.
 But the chances are, the majority of what you’re doing is already working well.
 Avoid the temptation to make changes for the sake of it.

-I love the saying ‘if it ain’t broke don’t fix it’.
+As they say, ‘if it ain’t broke don’t fix it’.
 Feel free to polish it up a bit though, if you like.

 Pick a few key areas you want to make a change in and focus in on them.
 Don’t feel like you have to have goals in every part of your business, beyond keeping them ticking over.
 By focusing on a few core areas you’ll find that the rest of the business moves along with them naturally.